dominiccoey/essays/elbo/index.md

 [^1]: Why is $\ln p_\theta(x)$ called the evidence?

 ## Why is it important?
 **ELBO helps us approximately maximize intractable likelihood functions.** As additional benefits, by maximizing ELBO we'll also obtain a conditional distribution $q_\phi(z \mid x)$ which approximates the true conditional distribution $p_{\theta_0}(z \mid x)$, and (for an appropriately chosen latent variable structure) we'll be able to easily draw iid samples of new data $X$ similar to the training data.
 This former point is important in Bayesian statistics, where $Z$'s are the parameters so these conditional distributions are in fact our posteriors given the data.
-The latter point is important in generative AI, where e.g. we want to generate new images similar to the training images.
+The latter point is important in generative AI, where we want to generate new images similar to the training images.

 ## How does it work?
 Let's assume our data is sufficiently complicated that it's hard to write down a reasonable parametric statistical model for it with a density $p_\theta(x)$ that is easy to evaluate.[^2] How can we fit this model to the data (in the sense of maximizing the likelihood), if it's prohibitively expensive to even evaluate the density?